 Is there really a ministry recruitment crisis?

-en asked the principals and directors of some of the UK’s leading seminaries and colleges.
+en spoke to key players in the evangelical world, including principals and directors of some of the UK's leading seminaries and colleges.

 “Ministry recruitment crisis.”
 How do those words make you feel?
 Do they fill you with dread?
 Panic?
 Are you tempted to let out a sigh as you mutter that you aren’t surprised?